GSA/digitalgov.gov/content/posts/2015-11-17-gsa-gov-refreshed-with-eye-toward-mobile-users.md

 ---
-url: /2015/11/17/gsa-gov-refreshed-with-eye-toward-mobile-users/
 date: 2015-11-17 2:59:57 -0400
 title: GSA.gov Refreshed with Eye Toward Mobile Users
 summary: 'GSA unveiled a refreshed GSA.gov website yesterday with a more crisp design layout, improved usability, and features geared more toward mobile users.
 Increasingly, website traffic is coming from mobile users.
 With this in mind, GSA unveiled a newly refreshed GSA.gov website on Nov.
-16. &ldquo;Our ultimate goal for the refresh was'
+16. &ldquo;Our ultimate goal for the refresh'
 authors:
   - jeff-woodworth
 categories: